joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 - Your favorite programming language is going to be "outdated".
 - You want to learn a new programming language.

-Don't panic!

 In this series I am gonna show you a practice - I generally use - that can boost the process of learning new programming languages.
 And the best of this practice is that it works with whatever programming languages, or even tools.

 I am talking about the practice of **using tests as a guiding force of the learning process.**

 ## Step One

-The very first step I do when I am sitting at learning a new programming language is to figure out how to write the first test.
+The very first step I do when I am sitting at learning a new programming language is to figure out **how to write the first test**.

 And in this process I really need only two things:

-- Easily compile and run my code
+- How to easily compile and run my code
-- Write and run tests
+- How to Write and run tests

+Writing and running tests is what enables me to the learning process.

 ### Easily compile and run my code